parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 For example if you want the get a value from the 6th byte in Hold Register.
 In traditional modbus you can only get 400003 of 2 bytes and get the 2nd byte from it.
 But in Modbus.Net there is an easy way to get it.
 ```
 Modbus 400003 2nd byte

+Donnot wonder I use real number to implement subpos counter.
+There are no tolerances because only (1/2 pow n) could be used to count subpos.

 ==